 Charles Band’s Puppet Master franchise is nothing if not durable.
 Since 1989 there have been thirteen films.
 Twelve from Band’s companies and a reboot, Puppet Master: The Littlest Reich with a different backstory from Fangoria/Cinestate.
 Now Band and Full Moon have added another to the roster this one set after Puppet Master: Axis Termination but before the original Puppet Master.
 Blade: The Iron Cross, is the first solo appearance of any of the puppets.

 Psychic Elisa Ivanov (Tania Fox, Art of the Dead, Choke) is having dreams of bodies, burnt beyond recognition.
 The thing is, bodies are turning up where she dreams they are.
-This makes her boss at the newspaper happy, Officer Hallehan (Lee Sargent) and his partner (Noel Jason Scott, Slice & Dice, For Jennifer).
-Lieutenant Gray (Vincent Cusimano, Monsters in the Woods, Grindsploitation) however thinks shew might be onto something.
+This makes her boss at the newspaper happy, Officer Hallehan (Lee Sargent) and his partner (Noel Jason Scott, Slice & Dice, For Jennifer) less so.
+Lieutenant Gray (Vincent Cusimano, Monsters in the Woods, Grindsploitation) however thinks she might be onto something.

 What she’s onto is Ingenieur Erich Hauser (Roy Abramsohn, VHYes, Escape From Tomorrow) and his plans to create a zombie army to turn the tide of WWII in Hitler’s favour.
 But he doesn’t know that Elisa has a small, deadly friend who doesn’t like Nazis.